sirajuddin97/NSB-Live/README.md

 ![](https://i.imgur.com/XuQWiNd.png)

 ## Configuration:
-There are three settings in the configuration file (*config.ini*), where you can change the application language, refresh rate and your train station ID.
+There are three settings in the configuration file (*config.ini*), where you can change the program language, refresh rate and your train station ID.
+You must restart the program every time you update the configuration file.
 ```
 [settings]
 language = no